LinkupPlatform/langchain-linkup/README.md

 ### 📚 More Examples

-See the `examples/` directory for more contextualized examples and documentation, for instance on how to use the Linkup retriever in a simple RAG pipeline.
+See the `examples/` directory for more contextualized examples and documentation, for instance on how to use the Linkup Search Retriever in a simple RAG pipeline.